latchset/pkcs11-provider/docs/provider-pkcs11.7.md

 (Will cache a pin that has been entered manually)

 ## pkcs11-module-cache-sessions
-Allows to tune how many pkcs11 sessions may be kept open and cached for rapid use.
+Allows one to tune how many pkcs11 sessions may be kept open and cached for rapid use.
 This parameter is adjusted based on the maximum number of sessions the token declares as supported.
 Note that the login session is always cached to keep the token operable.